CalyxOS/calyxos.org/pages/docs/guide/device-support/index.md

    Additionally, this has to be implemented properly to not boot any other OS once a CalyxOS build signed with our own private keys is installed - whether it be another set of private keys, or the publicly available AOSP test keys.
 4. Timely security and version updates:
    <br>
    CalyxOS pulls in Google's monthly security update as soon as they are available, however that is only the open source part.
-The proprietary bits need to be updated by the device vendor (Google for Pixels, Xiaomi for the A2, etc), to ensure that the device is fully up-to-date on the security patches.
-Timely monthly updates are thus essential, and so are Android version updates.
+The proprietary bits need to be updated by the device vendor (Google for Pixels, Fairphone for the FP5, etc), to ensure that the device is fully up-to-date on the security patches.
+Timely monthly/bimonthly updates are thus essential, and so are Android version updates.
 5. Qualcomm SoC preferred (for non-Pixel devices)
    <br>
-   In our experience, working on a custom OS for a device using a Qualcomm SoC is usually much easier than the alternatives, given their wide usage, and release of open source device support code through Code Aurora Forum.
+   In our experience, working on a custom OS for a device using a Qualcomm SoC is usually much easier than the alternatives, given their wide usage, and release of open source device support code through CodeLinaro.

 These are the 5 main factors we consider when adding support for a new device to CalyxOS.